Making a photo request

-Once a month, in LIB 100, we host Heads-Up Day to take basic professional portraits for UNTHSC faculty, staff and students.
+Once a month, in LIB 410, we host Heads-Up Day to take basic professional portraits for HSC faculty, staff and students.
 You will typically receive your photos within five business days.
 Because of studio space limitations, we won’t be able to shoot group photos on Heads-Up Day.
 You will be provided two high-resolution headshots.
 Watch Daily News for updates

 Sorry we cannot shoot head shots outside of these set dates or at other locations.

 Good photographs provide a window to our world.
-They form an essential part of our efforts to tell the story of UNT Health Science Center.
-Our publications, websites and promotional materials rely on consistent and engaging photos to illuminate the work we do here and the talented and committed members of the UNTHSC community.
+They form an essential part of our efforts to tell the story of The University of North Texas Health Science Center at Fort Worth.
+Our publications, websites and promotional materials rely on consistent and engaging photos to illuminate the work we do here and the talented and committed members of the HSC community.

-This guide is intended to streamline the process of taking and using consistently high-quality photos at UNTHSC.
-If your photographic needs require special attention, contact photographer Jill Johnson at 817-735-2754.
+This guide is intended to streamline the process of taking and using consistently high-quality photos at HSC.

 Photos that reveal who we are